|

 Store scones in an airtight container at room temperature or in the refrigerator.

-They freeze very well; you can freeze the dough before baking or freeze baked scones.
-To reheat frozen scones, bake in a medium oven for about 10 minutes.
+Can I freeze scones?
+Yes, they freeze very well.
+You can freeze the dough and bake directly from frozen, or freeze baked scones.
+To reheat them, bake in a medium oven for about 10 minutes.

 Tips for perfect scones